EGOT: Jonathan Tunick

-Jonathan Tunick in 2024, accepting the Tony award.
+In 1997, Jonathan Tunick became the seventh person to win all four awards.

 American orchestrator, musical director, and composer Jonathan Tunick (born 1938) received his fourth distinct award in 1997.
 Between 1977 and 2024, Tunick received a total of five awards.
 Tunick is the first EGOT winner to have won an Emmy as their second award as well as the first to win the Tony as their fourth award.